dimintuitive/maxnodifference/README.md

 - 👋 Hi, I’m Max K
-- 👀 I’m interested in surreal painting, mid-century animation, drumn'bass, bebop, Eastern philosophy, and mycology(not drugs).
+- 👀 I’m interested in surreal painting, mid-century animation, drumn'bass, bebop, Eastern philosophy, concept art, and mycology(not drugs).
-- 🌱 I’m currently learning to update my web development skills.
+- 🌱 I’m currently learning Unreal Engine 5.
-- 💞️ I’m looking to collaborate on webgl or webaudio projects.
+- 💞️ I’m looking to collaborate on explorattional games which go beyond shooters.
 - 📫 The best way to reach me is via email at mxkk@proton.me